sandeepdas131999/AWS-Config-Rules/README.md

                                                permission["ToPort"]+1))
     return exposed_ports

-# exporsed_ports returns arule violation ifforbidden_ports is included.
-1 The discovery ends when the first one is found.
+Returns a rule violation if # exporsed_ports contains forbidden_ports.
+The search ends when the first one is found.
-# exporsed_ports * forbidden_ports   is calculated.
+It is the amount of calculation of # exporsed_ports * forbidden_ports.
 # forbidden_portsの例: {"examplePort1":"8080", "exampleRange1":"1-1024", "examplePort2":"2375"}
 def find_violation(ip_permissions, forbidden_ports):
     exposed_ports = find_exposed_ports(ip_permissions)